 The symptoms of your hormonal imbalance will vary depending on which glands or hormones are involved.
-Hormones work together, which means that if one is underperforming, another may be overperforming.
+Hormones work together, which means that if one is underperforming, another may be overperforming to compensate.

-The most common symptoms of hormonal imbalance can present as fatigue, trouble sleeping, mood swings, or unexplained changes in weight.
+The most common symptoms of hormonal imbalance can present as fatigue, occasional trouble sleeping, mood swings, menstrual cycle issues, or unexplained changes in weight.

 Your body has several hormones, including:

 Your body requires specific nutrients for optimal function.
 Thus, hormonal imbalances can crop up because of an imbalanced diet.
 Sometimes imbalances in our eating patterns are obvious, like not eating many vegetables and eating a lot of sugary foods and drinks.
 But sometimes the imbalances are less obvious, like, for example, not eating enough foods that contain magnesium.
 Other potential causes of hormonal imbalance can be stress, lack of physical activity, poor sleep habits, gut microbiome imbalances, and natural changes with aging.

 Your body produces reproductive hormones at different levels depending on the stage of your life (e.g. during menstruation, puberty, pregnancy, or menopause).
 So, it is natural for hormone levels to shift throughout your life.